James Madison University Overview

 - Students at JMU have an easier time paying back their loans.
 The school's student loan default rate is only 2%, compared to the national rate of 10.1%.

-- A student who earns a bachelor's degree from JMU makes roughly $56,600 a year.
-This is 39% more than their peers from other colleges and universities.
+- Students who graduate from JMU with a bachelor's degree make about $56,600 a year.
+That's 39% more than those who graduate from other schools.

 James Madison University Rankings

-The following table lists the notable rankings from College Factual that JMU has received.
+The following table lists some notable awards JMU has earned from around the web.

 Where Is James Madison University?